 Oats recipes – Collection of 30 healthy, delicious, quick and easy oats recipes to try.
 Oat like whole wheat or brown rice is a whole grain and comes with tons of health benefits.
 There are a few different kinds of oats that are available in the market.
 Often readers ask me about the kind of oat to use for a particular recipe.
-So sharing them briefly here.
-Will update the pictures shortly.
+So sharing them briefly here with pictures.

 I have shared only 30 oats recipes in this post, For more choice you can also visit this link on healthy oatmeal recipes where you can find my latest oats recipes.

 1. Whole oat groats : These are hulled oat kernels meaning the outermost layer that is inedible is removed from the whole grain oats.
 These are chewy and go great in salads, slow cooked stews and pilafs.
 The cooking time of whole oat groats is quite long as much as 50 to 60 mins apart from the soaking time.
 Not all oat varieties have low glycemic index, but whole oat groats have the lowest Glycemic Index among their counter parts since these are least processed.